Mackenzie-Hoekman/IDS2024S/hw/README.md

-This folder will contains my homework
+This folder will contain my homework